Airport Urbanism

 • concept development, visioning, and positioning

-• benchmarking and market demand analysis
+• benchmarking and demand analysis

-• stakeholder engagement and alignment
+• market engagement and investment attraction

-• sustainable planning and design
+• sustainable urban planning and design

 • future trends and innovations in airport urbanism